kubeflow/website/content/en/docs/components/katib/user-guides/katib-config.md

 - `image` - a Docker image for the Suggestion Deployment's container.
 Image
   example: `docker.io/kubeflowkatib/<suggestion-name>`

-  For each algorithm you can specify one of the following suggestion names in the Docker image:
+  For each algorithm you can specify one of the following Suggestion names in the Docker image:

   <div class="table-responsive">
     <table class="table table-bordered">